 English muffin pizza is a super fun and delicious way to encourage even the pickiest eater to eat their vegetables!
-And if you're looking for a safe and healthy baby pizza recipe, I welcome you with open arms!
+And if you're looking for a safe and healthy baby pizza recipe, here it is!

 Jump to: